National Academy of Inventors

 Susan Quaggin, elected 2021

 Susan Quaggin, MD, has helped enhance the understanding of common glomerular diseases and inspired the development of promising therapeutics, including discoveries regarding blood vessels, lymphatics and specialized hybrid circulations.
-Quaggin and her collaborators are attempting to bioengineer new organs in a dish.
-She is chief of Nephrology and Hypertension in the Department of Medicine and, in 2021, started serving as president of the American Society of Nephrology.
+Quaggin and her collaborators are attempting to bioengineer new organs in a dish as well as study the mechanisms of glaucoma.
+She is the director of the Feinberg Cardiovascular and Renal Research Institute and chief of Nephrology and Hypertension in the Department of Medicine and past-president of the American Society of Nephrology.

 Daniel Martin Watterson, elected 2022